-The ALUSB MBA is a 20-month, part-time programme, blending in-classroom ‘’intensive’’ sessions with interactive, online learning terms.
+The ALUSB MBA is a 20-month, part-time programme, blending in-classroom ‘’intensive’’ sessions in Kigali, Rwanda, with interactive, online learning terms.

 You will join your peers six times during the programme for week-long, ‘intensive’, in-person sessions, where you will learn directly from an ‘all-star’ cast of African business leaders.
 Intensives are compulsory and are held in Kigali, Rwanda.
 They are designed to extend, reinforce and complement your online learning.